gene-git/Arch-SKM/README.md

   It also creates synlink 'current' which pointd to the newly created directory with the 'current' key pairs.
   The key directory is named by date and time.

+  genkeys will check and update kernel configs with the --config config(s) where it takes either a single config file, or a shell glob for mulitple files. e.g. --config 'conf/config.*'.
+All configs will be updated with the same key.
+The default ketype is ec (elliptic curve) and the default hash is sha512.
+These can be changed with command line options.
+See genkeys.py -h for more details.

   These files are all provided.

   ## 5.2 dkms support